 Urban condo and financial-district market: Condado and Hato Rey high-rises, historic single-family in Santurce and Old San Juan, multifamily in Rio Piedras.
-State foreclosures dominate the flow, with bankruptcy 363 sales clustering along the financial corridor.
+State foreclosure edictos dominate the visible flow along the financial corridor.

 San Juan is the densest and most varied auction market on the island.
 In a normal 90-day window, roughly half of the visible auctions are condominium units, and the supply skews toward Condado, Hato Rey, Santurce, and the Rio Piedras corridor.
 Bid ranges move widely because a compact walk-up apartment, a commercial suite, and an ocean-adjacent tower unit can all appear in the same week.